mineduck1608/AlphaCode-BusinessAnalysisSupportAIAgent/README.md

 ## 🎮 Usage

-### 1. Truy cập ứng dụng
+### 1. Access the Application

-Mở trình duyệt và truy cập: `http://localhost:3000`
+Open your browser and go to: `http://localhost:3000`

 ### 2. Login (Mock)

 - Email: `test@example.com`
-- Password: bất kỳ
+- Password: any password

-### 3. Bắt đầu Chat
+### 3. Start Chatting

-1. Click "New Chat" để tạo cuộc trò chuyện mới
+1. Click "New Chat" to create a new conversation
-2. Nhập yêu cầu của bạn vào ô chat
+2. Enter your requirements in the chat box
-3. AI Agent sẽ phản hồi với typing indicator
+3. AI Agent will respond with typing indicator
-4. Lịch sử chat tự động lưu
+4. Chat history is automatically saved

 ## 👥 Team